nirv-ai/docs/vault/README.md

 ./script.vault.sh process token_in_dir $TOKEN_DIR
 ```

-### greenfield: use admin token to enable all features in feature dir
+### greenfield: use admin token to enable features in feature dir

 ```sh
 # set and verify admin token (@see `# INTERFACE`)